Preparing for foot surgery

 What is the purpose of this information

-This information has been designed by a working party of podiatric surgeons.
-It is intended to provide you with additional information about your proposed treatment and assist you in making an informed choice.
-Information specific to your own planned operation will be provided separately (as on my WebPages and clinical information provided at the time of your consultation).
+This information (mine has been abridged) was originally designed by a working party of podiatric surgeons.
+It is intended to provide you with information about your proposed treatment and help making an informed choice.
+Information specific to your own planned operation should be considered together with your specialist.

 Do I have a choice with regard to my anaesthetic for foot surgery?